Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 Praise them for good behavior you see, no matter how tiny.
 Focus on the team effort and contributing to the family.
 Explain why chores are important, and follow through with consequences.

 And avoid bribes and rewards as a way to get them to do chores.
-Focus instead on other values like doing a job well done and helping others.
+Focus instead on values like doing a job well done and helping others.

 Get more tips: